As of the date of this article, I am using all of these passive investing strategies to build wealth and increase my net worth.

 So barring access to any of the greatest hedge funds, the best option you have is most likely investing in the market.

-This is great news for the lifestyle entrepreneur.
+This is great news for the aspiring pro blogger.

 That isn’t bad at all especially if you’re investing for the long-haul (>10 years).